SUNW4VE/ChromaFire/README.md

 - ChromaFire only works properly with weapons that have a center dot with their crosshair.
 This is how the program detects enemies by nature and I am not planning to fix this
+- Rare bug that detection does not turn off when releasing right click

 Roadmap:
 ------------------------------------------------------------------